alerenda/EPSS-UniTs/README.md

 # EPSS-UniTs
-EPSS prediction challenge within the Cybersecurity LAB course - Computer Engineering MSc - University of Trieste
+Repository for the FantaCVE activity,  carried out within the [Cybersecurity LAB](https://alerenda.github.io/teaching/cybersecurity/) course of the [Computer Engineering MSc program](https://degree.units.it/en/0320107303300001) at the University of Trieste.

+The dashboard is available at [https://epss-units.streamlit.app](https://epss-units.streamlit.app).